fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 ^^^^^^^^^^^^^^^^

-This trap occurs when data scientists fail to consider the full picture surrounding sources of bias when designing and implementing a machine learning model in which the outcome involves enforcing decisions that will impact a person or group of people.
+This trap occurs when data scientists fail to consider the full picture surrounding a particular social context when designing and implementing a machine learning model in which the outcome involves enforcing decisions that will impact a person or group of people.

-Example 1: assessing and recommending eligibility for mortgage approval based on factors such as income, credit score, employment and education, and failing to consider factors such as race, socio-economic status, as well as any biases present in actors responsible for creating means necessary for people to apply for mortgages.
+Example 1: assessing and recommending eligibility for mortgage approval based on factors such as income, credit score, employment and education, and failing to consider factors such as race, socio-economic status, as well as any socially-dependent views present in actors responsible for creating means necessary for people to apply for mortgages.

-Example 2: assessing risk of re-engagement in criminal behaviour in an individual charged with an offense, and appropriate measures to prevent relapse, and failing to consider factors such as race, socio-economic status, mental health, along with biases present in judges, police officers, or any actors responsible for recommending a course of action.
+Example 2: assessing risk of re-engagement in criminal behaviour in an individual charged with an offense, and appropriate measures to prevent relapse, and failing to consider factors such as race, socio-economic status, mental health, along with socially-dependent views present in judges, police officers, or any actors responsible for recommending a course of action.

 .. topic:: References: